yantiz/Linux-Server-Configuration/README.md

 ```

 ## Step 10: Install and configure PostgreSQL
-- Goal 1: Create a new user named catalog that has limited permissions to your catalog application database
+- Goal 1: Create a new user named catalog that has limited permissions to your catalog application database.
-- Goal 2: Do not allow remote connections
+- Goal 2: Do not allow remote connections.

 ```
 sudo apt-get install postgresql